Alignment complete relational Hoare logics for some and all: Related work

-Except as noted, none of the preceding works consider $\forall\exists$ properties.
-Hawblitzel et al~\cite{hawblitzelklr13} use the term relative termination for $\forall\exists$ judgments, emphasizing an advantage that is relevant even for deterministic programs: relational judgments compose transitively.
-Rinard and Marinov~\cite{RinardMarinov99,RinardCredible99} give a logical formulation of verification conditions for a $\forall\exists$ relation, to prove correctness of compiler transformations acting on control flow graphs.
 Antonopoulos et al~\cite{AntonopoulosEtal2022popl} derive some deductive rules for $\forall\exists$ (and also the variation known as backward simulation), in a KAT-based algebraic framework.
-Their ``witness'' technique for $\forall\exists$ reasoning is akin to our filtering $K$ condition, obtaining existence by filtering behaviors of an $\forall\forall$ automaton, by contrast with works that literally construct witness executions~\cite{LamportS21,UnnoTerauchiKoskinen21}.

-An early formulation of relational verification using automata is~\cite{BartheCK13}.
-Their work includes a notion of asymmetric product for verifying $\forall\exists$ properties.
-Their adequacy conditions (called leftness) are more restrictive than what is found in recent work.
+Their ``witness'' technique for $\forall\exists$ reasoning is akin to our filtering $K$ condition, obtaining existence by filtering behaviors of a $\forall\forall$ automaton, by contrast with works that literally construct witness executions~\cite{LamportS21,UnnoTerauchiKoskinen21}.
+An early formulation of relational verification using automata is~\cite{BartheCK13} which introduces a notion of asymmetric product for verifying $\forall\exists$ properties.